-Do inmates have access to the Internet or computers?
+Do inmates have access to the internet or computers?

-Inmates in state correctional institutions do not have access to the Internet.
+Inmates in state correctional institutions do not have access to the internet.
 However, they do have access to computers through computer education classes and some work programs within the prison that require use of a computer.

 Can inmates work while they are incarcerated?

 Yes.
-On average, inmates can make between 19 cents and 51 cents an hour.
+On average, inmates can make between 19 to 51 cents an hour.
 The skill level needed to perform the job determines the exact pay.
 If inmates are not medically able to work or if there are no educational assignments available, they receive an allowance equal to 20 hours of work compensation per week.

 Can victims know what treatment programs inmates have completed?

 , prison personnel determine what treatment programs would benefit that inmate.
 This is called a “correctional plan.”
 Prison personnel cannot force the inmate to comply with their prescriptive program, but this information will be taken in consideration when the inmate is being considered for parole release.

 How can I find out which prison an inmate is currently assigned?